stefanofa/awesome/TOPICS.md

 ## web-scraping

-*   [yusufkaraaslan/Skill\_Seekers](https://github.com/yusufkaraaslan/Skill_Seekers) - Single powerful tool to convert ANY documentation website into a Claude skill
+*   [yusufkaraaslan/Skill\_Seekers](https://github.com/yusufkaraaslan/Skill_Seekers) - Convert documentation websites, GitHub repositories, and PDFs into Claude AI skills with automatic conflict detection

 *   [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
 In JavaScript and TypeScript.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and other files from websites.
 Works with Puppeteer, Playwright, Cheerio, JSDOM, and raw HTTP.
 Both headful and headless mode.
 With proxy rotation.